ryean0/Catching-Legendaries/README.md

-## See the PDF Document for Project Info.
+## See the PDF Document for Project Info